MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/meeting-exclusion-concept.md

 Q4. **Combining rules.** Can you combine rules?
 For example, can you use the default meeting-exclusion rule and then layer a new rule atop it, so that both are in effect?
 Can you combine a rule of your own with a rule that another analyst has defined?

 A4.
 No. You can have only one rule in effect at a time.
-For information about selecting the rule that you want to use, see [Select a rule](#select-a-rule).
+For information about selecting the rule that you want to use, see [Select a rule for use](meeting-exclusion-rules.md#select-a-rule-for-use).

 ## Related topics